What Is the Connection Between CRP and Sleep Quality?

 What CRP Level Should You Be Concerned About?

 If your hs-CRP is persistently above 1.0 mg/L and you have poor sleep, sleep quality is a plausible contributing factor.
-It should be considered alongside body composition, infection, autoimmune disease, sleep apnea, smoking, medications, oral health, and other medical causes.
+It should be considered alongside body composition, infection, autoimmune disease, sleep apnea, smoking, medications, oral health, and other causes.

 Related Reading